07906 832 952

 The natural and changing state of woodland provides a context to help you feel more connected to nature and wildlife, engage your senses and explore feelings.
 Many people find that the green tranquility of woodland induces a meditative/reflective mood which supports emotional awareness.
 Nature becomes part of our therapeutic relationship.
 During our sessions we will follow where your feet take us, whether you want to walk, sit or climb!

-Nature based psychotherapy sessions take place in SE24, SE25, W2 and SW7 (other areas possible by arrangement).
+Nature based psychotherapy sessions take place in SE24 (other areas possible by arrangement).

 Some things to consider prior to a nature-based session;

 - Woodland/parkland is not an enclosed space, we will come into some form of contact with people and animals (e.g. dogs), please consider whether you are comfortable with this, we will talk through anything you feel may be challenging (e.g. if you have a fear of dogs) and how we deal with privacy

 - Suitable footwear and clothing for the environment and weather